Government re-constitutes Cabinet committees, check the full list

 - Amit Shah, Minister of Home Affairs.

-- Narendra Singh Tomar, Minister of Agriculture &Farmer Welfare, Minister of Rural Development: and Minister of Panchayati Raj.
+- Narendra Singh Tomar, Minister of Agriculture &Farmer Welfare; Minister of Rural Development; and Minister of Panchayati Raj.

-- Piyush Goyal, Minister of Railways & Minister of Commerce & Industry

-- Ramesh Pokhriyal 'Nishank', Minister of Human Resource Development
+- Ramesh Pokhriyal 'Nishank', Minister of Human Resource Development.

-- Dharmendra Pradhan, Minister of Petroleum &Natural Gas: and Minister of Steel
+- Dharmendra Pradhan, Minister of Petroleum &Natural Gas; and Minister of Steel.

-- Dr. Mahendra Nath Pandey, Minister of Skill development & Enterpreneurship
+- Dr Mahendra Nath Pandey, Minister of Skill development & Enterpreneurship.

-- Santosh Kumar Gangwar, MOS(I/C)Labour & Employment
+- Santosh Kumar Gangwar, MOS(I/C)Labour & Employment.

 - Hardeep Singh Puri, Minister of State(I/C) of the Ministry of Housing &Urban Affairs; Minister of State(I/C) of the Ministry of Civil Aviation; and Minister of State in the Ministry of Commerce and Industry.